MrAqibMeer/MrAqibMeer/README.md

 - 👋 Hi, I’m a MERN Stack Developer
 - 👀 I’m interested in Coding and Gaming
-- 🌱 I’m currently learning Recat Native & React Native Web
+- 🌱 I’m currently working ona Fintech Project
 - 💞️ I’m looking to collaborate on different Projects
 - 📫 How to reach me ... saffameer524@gmail.com